sph-mn/sph-script/readme.md

 where the last part are the elapsed kiloseconds of the current day

+## media
+### youtube-dl-with-date
+download videos from youtube with a filename that includes upload date, video id and title. without a date in the name, it would be tedious to figure out when a video was uploaded. depends on [youtube-dl](https://ytdl-org.github.io/youtube-dl), which is also available in some package repositories.

+### prepend-video-tags
+add resolution and duration to the beginning of the filename. for example "myvideo.mkv" becomes "1080p.12ks.myvideo.mkv". ks are kiloseconds which are 1000s of seconds, 12ks is 12000 seconds. usage: "prepend-video-tags path ...". to remove the tags you can use remove-video-tags.

+### create-video-from-png-images
+* create-video-from-png-images :: path-directory [skip-resize?]
+* creates a video from a directory filled with png files
+* if skip-resize? is "true", then it is assumed that the resize-pass has already run and resized pictures are available in the $source/edit directory. this speeds up the compilation process significantly

+### get-audio-disc-files
+read files from an audio disc and save them in the flac format. depends on "cdparanoia"

+### split-flac-cue
+* split-flac-cue :: path-file-cue path-file-flac
+* split a flac file corresponding to a cue file
+* depends on "shnsplit" from "shntool"

+### scale-images
+* scale :: width
+* scales all png or jpg images in a directory. a new directory "edit" is created where result images are put
+* depends on "graphicsmagick"

 ## other
 ### cpioc
 create a cpio archive by reading paths from standard-input